 Stated this way, that the Universe we observe must be consistent with the existence of observers, the anthropic principle simply sounds like a tautology (i.e. 2 = 2).
 However, the anthropic principle becomes non-trivial in meaning if we drop the tacit assumption that the Universe, and the laws of Nature, necessarily assume the form that we observe, i.e. that this is not the only possible Universe.
 Inflation allows for the hitherto absolute and universal laws of physics to be more like local by-laws, valid only in our particular cosmic patch.

-In the fashionable variant known as eternal inflation, our Universe is just one particular vacuum bubble within a vast (probably infinite) assemblage of bubbles, or pocket universes.
-If one could take a god's-eye-view of this multiverse of universes, inflation would be continuing frantically in the overall superstructure, driven by exceedingly large vacuum energies, while here and there `bubbles' of low-, or at least lower-, energy vacuum would nucleate quantum mechanically from the eternally inflating region, and evolve into pocket universes.
+If one could take a god's-eye-view of this landscape of universes, inflation would be continuing frantically in the overall superstructure, driven by exceedingly large vacuum energies, while here and there `bubbles' of low-, or at least lower-, energy vacuum would nucleate quantum mechanically from the eternally inflating region, and evolve into pocket universes.
 When eternal inflation is put together with the complex landscape of string theory, there is clearly a mechanism for generating universes with different local by-laws, i.e. different low-energy physics.
 Each bubble nucleation proceeding from a very large vacuum energy represents a symbolic `ball' rolling down the landscape from some dizzy height at random, and ending up in one of the valleys, or vacuum states.
 So the ensemble of physical by-laws available from string theory becomes actualized as an ensemble of pocket universes, each with its own distinctive low-energy physics.
 The total number of such universes may be infinite, and the total variety of possible low-energy physics finite, but stupendously big.

-Putting it all together, there are a series of key observations about our universe and its structure:
+Putting it all together, there are a series of key observations about the multiverse and its structure:

 String theory proposes a 6D micro-world where the atomic forces are open loops stuck on spacetime and gravity is caused by closed loops free from spacetime.
-Thus, they need an 11D braneworld (each 10D brane (short for membrane) is a seperate universe (not a bubble, a parallel universe).
+Thus, they need an 11D braneworld (each 10D brane is a separate universe (not a bubble, a parallel universe).
 And all the braneworlds are stacked up across the 11th dimension.
 In other words, we need a larger structure than the multiverse, a stack of parallel braneworlds.

 Arguments Against the Megaverse Concept: